 - The SMF/MB-SMF based approach (i.e., SMF/MB-SMF handles session management for the UE) for Multicast session is adopted.

-Editor's note: The following aspects need to be studied:

-- How the SMF gets MB-SMF ID

-- For location dependent MB service: how the additional identifier (e.g. Flow Id or Area Session identifier) handled;

-- UE joining 5MBS may get rejected causing denial of service attack type situation

-- Roaming aspects

-- UE join MB service when involving ETSUN procedure
+- LBO PDU Session is used for inbound roamer UEs to join MBS service provided by the VPLMN.

+- The MB-SMF registers its serving TMGI into NRF.
+The SMF select the MB-SMF by query NRF based on the TMGI if there are no local configuration.

-- For support of 5GC Shared MBS traffic delivery method and 5GC Individual MBS traffic delivery method:
+- - For support of 5GC Shared MBS traffic delivery method and 5GC Individual MBS traffic delivery method: